code-423n4/2023-08-dopex-findings/data/ciphermarco-Analysis.md

 within the contracts, lacking any conditions other than possessing the specified administrative role.
 Consequently, these functions grant the potential for arbitrary extraction of the contract's value by admins.
-The extent to which this poses a centralization risk to the project hinges on the level of trust vested in the `DEFAULT_ADMIN_ROLE` and its potential impact on the contract through other means.
+The extent to which this poses a centralization risk to the project hinges on the level of trust vested in the `DEFAULT_ADMIN_ROLE` and the role's potential impact on the contract through other means.

 ### 3.2 `contracts/core/RdpxV2Core.sol`